-- Hazing with dogs and volunteers in specific areas of Parksville and the use of a falconer with an eagle to harass geese. - Since 2002, members of the Guardians led efforts to reduce regional Canada Goose populations by addling over 10,000 eggs and surveyed geese in the region to learn more about their seasonal abundance, use of estuaries and other habitats. - Population control through egg addling focused on the Englishman River and although successful in preventing many eggs from hatching, and helping to stabilize populations, this does not provide the immediate population reduction needed to protect local estuaries. - The City regularly conducts mechanical sweeps in parks and sports fields to remove goose feces.
+- Hazing with dogs and volunteers in the Community Park, Springwood Park and along Jensen Avenue East and a falconer with an eagle to harass geese. - Since 2002, members of the Guardians led efforts to reduce regional Canada Goose populations by addling over 6,000 eggs and surveyed geese in the region to learn more about their seasonal abundance, use of estuaries and other habitats. - Population control through egg addling focused on the Englishman River and although successful in preventing many eggs from hatching, the number of nesting geese in the estuary has increased. - The City regularly conducts mechanical sweeps in our parks and sports fields to remove goose feces.

-Many of these approaches will continue to be used to further mitigate impacts to our region.
+Many of these approaches will continue to be used to mitigate impacts to our region.